Jona-m/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Deleting the directory my_first_directory that is in the /tmp directory
+Changing the working directory to the previous one